fauna/write-with-fauna/topic-backlog.md

 Rust Quick start - Fauna and rust

-How to Use Fauana for your XYZ headless CMS
+How to Use Fauna for your XYZ headless CMS

 How to build an xyz (newsletter for example) website with Fauna